Back-testing your trading ideas

 TickSize = 0.01;

 Note that the tick size setting affects ONLY trades exited by built-in stops and/or ApplyStop().
-The backtester assumes that price data follow tick size requirements and it does not change price arrays supplied by the user.
+The backtester assumes that price data follow tick size requirements and it does not change the price arrays supplied by the user.

 Margin account